- Understanding control methods

 - Emerald Ash Borer Control - DATCP

-- Feral Hogs in Oklahoma - publication
+- Feral Hogs - Oklahoma Department of Wildlife Conservation

 - Invasive Animal Management - Conservation Commission of Missouri